Stitch-Money/helm-kubeval-action/README.md

 By default the action will:

 - Look for each Helm Chart
-- For each, look for values file in its ci directory (otherwise don't use values file)
+- For each, look for values file in the chart directory (otherwise don't use values file)
 - run `helm template` and validate the output as Kubernetes objects.

 ## Inputs